survivejs/react-book/manuscript/09_linting_in_webpack.md

 # Linting in Webpack

 Nothing is easier than making mistakes when coding in JavaScript.
-Linting is one of those techniques that can help you to make less mistakes and spot issues before they become actual problems.
+Linting is one of those techniques that can help you to make less mistakes.
+You can spot issues before they become actual problems.

-Perhaps the most known linter that started it all for JavaScript is Douglas Crockford's [JSLint](http://www.jslint.com/).
+The linter that started it it all for JavaScript is Douglas Crockford's [JSLint](http://www.jslint.com/).
 It is opinionated like the man himself.
 The next step in evolution was [JSHint](http://jshint.com/).
 It took the opinionated edge out of JSLint and allowed for more customization.

 [ESLint](http://eslint.org/) is the newest tool in vogue.
 It has learned from its predecessors and takes linting to the next level.
-Besides allowing you to implement custom rules, you can hook it with custom parsers and reporters.
+ESLint allows you to implement custom rules.
+You can hook it up with custom parsers and reporters.
 This means ESLint will work with Babel and JSX syntax.
-The project rules have been well documented and you will have control over their severity.
+The project rules have been well documented.
+You will have control over their severity.
 These features alone make it a powerful tool.

 Besides linting for issues it can be useful to manage code style on some level.
-Nothing is more annoying than having to work with source that has mixed tabs or spaces and all kinds of shenanigans.
-Stylistically consistent code reads better and is easier to work with particularly in a team environment.
+Nothing is more annoying than having to work with source that has mixed tabs or spaces and such.
+Stylistically consistent code reads better and is easier to work with.

-[JSCS](http://jscs.info/) is a tool that makes it possible to define a style guide of your own for JavaScript code.
+[JSCS](http://jscs.info/) makes it possible to define a style guide for JavaScript code.
 It is easy to integrate into your project through Webpack.
-ESLint implements a large part of its functionality, though, and it is possible you may get away with ESLint only.
+ESLint implements a large part of its functionality, though.
+It is possible you may get away with ESLint only.

 In this chapter I'll go through these tools briefly.
 We'll integrate just ESLint into our project.
 Of course if you want, you can give the other tools a go.
 Just don't be surprised that they aren't included in the demonstration code.